Main Content Region

 Do students have to register with SSD?

-When do students with disabilities have to notify instructors?
+When do students with disabilities have to notify instructors of their disability?

-What are some reasons students do not disclose to instructors right away?
+What are some reasons students may not disclose to faculty?

 Is a student required to divulge the nature of the disability?

-No. Students are not required to tell you the nature of their disabilities or to provide copies of their disability documentation.
+No. Students are not required to tell you the nature of their disabilities or to provide copies of their disability documentation to their instructors of record.
 SSD is the authorized campus entity charged with documenting disabilities and recommending reasonable accommodations at CSUSB.
-It is recommended that instructors do not require medical notes or documentation for students with disabilities.

 What do I do if I suspect a student has a disability?